cheyongzi/CCAutoScrollView/README.md

 # CCAutoScrollView
 CCAutoScrollView is an carousel view written by swift

+# Installation

+CCAutoScrollView can be added to your project using CocoaPods by adding the following line to your Podfile

+	pod 'CCAutoScrollView', '~>2.0'

 # Requirements
 <ul>
 <li><p>Xcode8.0+</p></li>
 <li><p>Swift3.0+</p></li>
 <li><p>iOS8.0+</p></li>
 </ul>

 # Communication
 <ul>
 <li><p>If you found a bug, open an issue.</p></li>